 Just take a look at all the seriously obese people out there who consume vast quantities of this rubbish.
 Many of them still have all their hair.

-So, whilst beer, junk food, etc. could eventually induce a heart attack and kill these people, they should at least die keeping their hair on!
+So, whilst fast food, junk food, etc. could eventually induce a heart attack and kill these people, they should at least die keeping their hair on!

 However, if hair loss does run in your family, and your normal